dhelic/focsp/style.md

 ### Global Variables
-Avoid global Variables.
+Avoid global variables.
 Since we only import your functions when testing your submission, code that relies on global variables will not work.
 Hence, all of your functions should be self-contained, i.e. don't rely on variables outside the function.

 ```python=3.10
 # No